 Ghost CMS is an effective modern publishing platform powered by Node.js.
 RunCloud makes it easy to install and configure Ghost CMS.
 After following the steps mentioned in this article, you will be able to set up your own CMS and start publishing content.

-If you’re tired of managing your own servers – check out RunCloud, a simple yet powerful control panel for cloud servers.
-RunCloud is built for developers that want to focus on shipping great work, not on managing their infrastructure.
+f you’re tired of managing your own servers, check out RunCloud, a simple yet powerful control panel for cloud servers.
+RunCloud is built for developers who want to focus on shipping great work, not on managing their infrastructure.
 Discover painless server configuration and say goodbye to spending hours figuring it out – get started with RunCloud today to get up and running in minutes.